xiaoyuli94/web/_pages/about.md

 My research interests lie in theoretical machine learning and stochastic optimization.

-I was a Ph.D candidate at [Stony Brook University].
-Before then, I received my Bachelor degree in Math&Applied Math from [University of Science and Technology of China](http://en.ustc.edu.cn).
+I was a Ph.D candidate at [Stony Brook University](https://www.stonybrook.edu).
+Before that, I received my Bachelor degree in Math&Applied Math from [University of Science and Technology of China](http://en.ustc.edu.cn).

 Publications
 ======